TimurIslamgulov/DZ3/readme.md

  I'm from Russa

-My dream is to have a cat and learn as many IT languages as possible
+My dream is to have a cat and learn as many IT languages as possible!